dcardenas11/TFG/README.md

 Series Temporales, Aprendizaje Automático, LSTM, Relojes Atómicos, Algoritmo de Disciplinado

+##### Autor: Daniel Cárdenas Castro
 ___

-# Bachelor Thesis
+# Time Series Prediction applied to Clock Discipline Modeling
-## Dual Degree in Mathematics and Computer Engineering
+## Bachelor Thesis - Dual Degree in Mathematics and Computer Engineering

 ### Abstract:
 In a fully globalized interconnected world, clock discipline algorithms play a crucial role as they are precise instruments used for the synchronization of processes.
 In addition, artificial intelligence emerges as a continuously evolving field with multiple practical applications.
 The meeting point of these concepts occurs when making predictions using time series data previously obtained from experiments involving clock discipline algorithms.